christianityorigins/website/blog/_posts/2018-08-11-christianity-slave-morality.md

 category: blog
 ---

-The Christian Slave Morality and Its Secular Heir: From Domestication to Wokeness
+The Christian Slave Morality: Nietzsche's Critique and the Christian Blueprint for Domestication

 By Ralph Perrier